EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 >
 > Cons:
 > - never worked full-time remotely before
-> - not well experienced in automated testing
 > - tech skillset doesn't include Ember
 >
 > The pros are strong and the cons can be addressed relatively easily, except maybe